Advance Sustainable Practices in Live Music

-climate contingency roadmap
+climate contingency roadmaP

-November 2025.
 Live music events – especially outdoor ones – are increasingly vulnerable to disruptions from wildfires, floods, storms, and extreme heat, becoming a defining challenge for our sector.

 As a response, the CLMA is currently undertaking a national initiative to assess the impacts of weather-related disruptions on live music events in Canada and build on those findings to develop a robust Climate Contingency Roadmap, composed of practical, accessible tools to plan for and respond to climate disruptions.